asplv/math_analysis/README.md

 4. - Deeper understanding of limit of a function;
    - practicing theorems of limits.

-5. - Intro to calculation of differential coefficent of a function
+5. - Intro to calculation of differential coefficent of a function;
-   - using sympy for computing sin(x) by degree
+   - using sympy for computing sin(x) by degree.

 6. - Calculation of differential coefficent of an implicit and parametric function;
    - calculation of differential coefficent by taking a logarithm;
-   - optimization tasks;
+   - optimization tasks.

+7. - Derivative of a function with multiple arguments;
+   - second derivative;
+   - gradient and directional derivative;
+   - extrema exploration with Hessian matrix;
+   - approximation.

+8. - Extrema exploration by Lagrangian method;
+   - Newton methon within fsolve for equation systems solution.